-Applications, subject to their areas of studies, will be reviewed by two Selection Panels with experts in the broad areas, one for science, engineering and technology and another one for humanities, social science and business studies.
+Applications, subject to their areas of studies, will be reviewed by two Selection Panels with experts in the broad areas, one for science medicine, engineering and technology and another one for humanities, social science and business studies.

-While the academic excellence is of prime consideration, the Review Panels will take into account, but not limit to, the four yardsticks below for the selection of candidates:
+While the academic excellence is of prime consideration, the Review Panels will take into account, but not limit to, the following yardsticks for the selection of candidates:

 As part of application process to facilitate the assessment of applicants' communication and interpersonal skills, interviews will be conducted with the nominated applicants.